kwantam/conec/README.md

   use multiple data streams instead.

 - Control streams are used internally to manage the connection.
-  There user code does not interact with them except via the API (e.g., in most cases opening a data stream entails sending and receiving messages on a control stream).
+  The user code does not interact with them except via the API (e.g., in most cases opening a data stream entails sending and receiving messages on a control stream).